I am George Karandeinos and I know I cannot predict the future, so I have settled for creating it.

 "behind the scenes"

 Despite my success, there have been multiple times when I felt uncertain, stuck and unmotivated, times that I lost my confidence and focus, times that I felt i was not good enough, times that I got overwhelmed by stress.
 These moments were caused by various factors, such as lack of clarity about my priorities, taking the wrong role, outgrowing my position, or a shift in my interests.
-Undetected blind spots and my inner dialogue also played a major role.
+Undetected blind spots, my inner dialogue and cultural background also played a major role.
 The narrative I was making to make sense of a situation was often the culprit which drained my motivation and my confidence.

 I was lucky to have already early in my life and my career people who coached me through these times.
 Coaching provided me with space for self-reflection, a change in perspective, and insights that actually turned each of these times into my next growth leap.
 On the way I also learned that there is no perfect plan, messiness and discomfort is part of the deal, and it's okay.
 Coaching triggered tiny shifts in my perception which had a ripple effect throughout my life.